Connect with us

 Tobago House of Assembly (THA) Chief Secretary, Farley Augustine is expected to declare the situation a Tier 3 level disaster today.
 This will prompt the President of the Republic of Trinidad and Tobago, Christine Kangaloo, to declare the situation a national emergency, as it will move beyond the capacity of the THA.

-Minister Young has been in contact with the leadership of both bpTT and Shell Trinidad both of whom have offered to assist the MEEI in dealing with the situation.
+Minister Young has also been in contact with the leadership of both bpTT and Shell Trinidad, both of whom have offered their assistance to the MEEI in dealing with the unfolding situation.
 The MEEI has pledged its continued support and assistance in this developing matter.
+Clean-up and containment efforts are ongoing today as authorities work to mitigate the environmental damage caused by the Tobago oil spill.

 Continue Reading